holoviz/holoviz/doc/index.rst

     <ul>
     <li>High-level tools that make it easier to apply Python plotting libraries to your data.
     <li>A comprehensive <a href="tutorial">tutorial</a> showing how to use the available tools together to do a wide range of different tasks.
-    <li>A <a href="https://conda.io">Conda</a> metapackage "holoviz" that makes it simple to install matching versions of libraries that work well together.
     <li>Sample datasets to work with.
     </ul>